XDgov/data-design-standards/_components/small-multiples.md

 category: Components
 lead: Small multiples are a series of small visualizations that allow users to simply and quickly interpret changes across each visualization.

-guidance-always:
-- Always place the scale bar in a way that does not distrupt the content of the map.

 guidance-recommended:
 - It is recommended that the graphs be ordered in some logical manner, e.g. time.
 - If it makes sense for the type of chart used and if space allows, it is recommended to align the charts in a single row or column so that the viewer can make comparisons along a single baseline.